dhanush099/Quiz_Hub/README.md

 validation is also done for login page and sign up page.
 The quizzes also required to complete within the given time.
 The pages are also connected properly.
+The required photos is also added in the files.